JiwonYeom/TIL/AWS/SAA-prep.md

 - Private IP address remains associated with the network interface when the instance is stopped / restarted but release then terminated.
 - You can encrypt connection between application and DB instance wth SSL
 - CloudFormation : model & set up resources for AWS resources to spend less time managing the resources and focus on applications.
 Create a template that describe all resources that you want and CloudFormation will provision & configure the resources.
+- Amazon EFS : Scalable file storage for use with Amazon EC2.
+Common data source / workloads / application running on multiple instances
+- Reserved Intances are available for Multi-AZ deployements, for all instance types
+- Choose Provisioned IOPS over Standard RDS storage if you use production online transaction processing (OLTP) workloads
+- You cannot use standby for read / write operation when running DB as a Multi-AZ deployment
+- IAM permissions : Identity-based & Resource-based.
+- Auto Scaling determines whether there are instances in multiple Availability Zones.
+If so, it selects the Availability Zone with the most instances and at least one instance that is not protected from scale in.
+- EC2 instance in a VPC with an associated Elastic IP is stopped and started => All data on instance-store devices is lost & underlying host for the instance is changed
+- SWF : build, run, and scale background jobs that have parallel / sequential steps.
+Fully managed state tracker & tast coordinator
+    - video encoding, data center migration, product catalogs with human workers